BND Hamburger Icon

 What is MIPS?

 Note that all the above percentages can change if you file an exception application or participate in an APM instead of MIPS.
 They can also change if CMS gives you a special status.
 Additionally, if you don’t see enough patients to meet any of the cost metric’s qualifications, cost will not be a part of your MIPS score.
-CMS will distribute its 30% weight to other factors.

-MIPS changes the amount that Medicare reimburses you based on your care’s quality and cost, as well as your practice’s interoperability and improvement measures.
+MIPS changes the amount that Medicare reimburses you based on your care’s quality and cost as well as your practice’s interoperability and improvement measures.

 What do MACRA and MIPS mean to providers?

-MACRA and MIPS affect the following practice and practitioner considerations.
+MACRA and MIPS affect the following practice and practitioner considerations:

-• A shift in care models across the medical industry: Value-based care is a very different model from a fee-for-service model, and MACRA and MIPS could lead to the former gradually overshadowing the latter.
+• A shift in care models across the medical industry: Value-based care is a very different model from a fee-for-service model and MACRA and MIPS could lead to the former gradually overshadowing the latter.
 This could mean that doctors who need to maximize their appointments to earn more revenue no longer face this burden.
-The end result could be an industry with fewer overly stressed doctors trying to do too much.
+The result could be an industry with fewer overly stressed doctors trying to do too much.

 Who qualifies for MIPS?

 In theory, all the above criteria mean that if you see Medicare patients, you qualify for MIPS.
 In reality, that’s not quite true.
 Some practices don’t qualify for MIPS.
-Below all are the qualification factors.
+Below are the qualification factors.

 Certain types of clinicians